Dylancyclone/goodreads-libby-userscript/README.md

 ![The Save Libraries button](./libby.png)

 Then, search for a book on Goodreads.
-When you've found a book, the userscript will search across all your libby libraries and show the results on the left side of the screen.
+When you've found a book, the userscript will search across all your libby libraries and show the results under the book's description.

 ![The search results on Goodreads](./goodreads.png)